 05 of 11

-The Union Pearson Express departs from both Union Station and Toronto Pearson International Airport every 15 minutes.
+The Union Pearson Express (UP) departs from both Union Station and Toronto Pearson International Airport every 15 minutes.
 The journey takes just 25 minutes and has free WiFi on board.

 06 of 11

 There are two Toronto Pearson International Airport terminals: Terminal 1 and Terminal 3.
 Terminal 2 was demolished during airport renovation and was not replaced.

 A 24-hour light rail connects the two terminals but check your terminal —determined by the airline—before arriving so you know where to get off (this information is also available on signs as you arrive).

 07 of 11

 Get your nicotine fix outside before your flight or stick a patch on.
 There is no smoking anywhere in Toronto Pearson International Airport.
 Smoking is permitted, however, in designated areas (with a sign) outside the terminals.
 The airport prohibits cannabis smoking or vaping anywhere on airport grounds.